theodi/synthetic-data-tutorial/README.md

 **Who are you?**

 We're the Open Data Institute.
 We work with companies and governments to build an open, trustworthy data ecosystem.
-Anonymisation and synthetic data are some of the many, many ways we can responsbily increase access to data.
+Anonymisation and synthetic data are some of the many, many ways we can responsibly increase access to data.
 If you want to learn more, [check out our site](http://theodi.org).

 **Why did you make this?**

-We have an [R&D programme](https://theodi.org/project/data-innovation-for-uk-research-and-development/) that has a number of projects looking in to how to support innovation, improve data infrastructure and encourage ethical data sharing.
+We have an [R&D program](https://theodi.org/project/data-innovation-for-uk-research-and-development/) that has a number of projects looking in to how to support innovation, improve data infrastructure and encourage ethical data sharing.
 One of our projects is about [managing the risks of re-identification](https://theodi.org/project/rd-broaden-access-to-personal-data-while-protecting-privacy-and-creating-a-fair-market/) in shared and open data.
-As you can see in the *Key outputs* section, we have other material from the project, but we thought it'd be good to have something specifically aimed at programmmers who are interested in learning by doing.
+As you can see in the *Key outputs* section, we have other material from the project, but we thought it'd be good to have something specifically aimed at programmers who are interested in learning by doing.

 **Speaking of which, can I just get to the tutorial now?**